aurorascharff/rsc-workshop/README.md

 ### Data Fetching and Mutation

-The project uses the `fetch()` API for data fetching.
+Data fetching is done through prisma.
 Mutations are done using Next.js Server Actions, skipping the Next.js 12 `/api` convention.
-Files are stores inside the `/lib` folder, where `/lib/services` is server-side data fetches and `/lib/actions` for are mutations.
+Files are stores inside the `/lib` folder, where `/lib/services` are server-side data fetches and `/lib/actions` are mutations.
 For more information, refer to the [Server Actions and Mutations](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) documentation.

 When using a form with an action, the loading state is included in the `SubmitButton`-component, and the form is disabled while the action is pending.
 For other cases, a loading state can be passed to to submit button or other components to handle the loading state.

 ### Unit, Component and Integration Testing

 The project uses [Vitest](https://vitest.dev) for unit and component testing.
-Vitest is configured in `vite.config.js`, and set up in `src/setupTests.ts`.
+Vitest is configured in `vite.config.js`, and set up in `setupTests.ts`.
 Test files are located in the same folder as their corresponding source files, and are named with the `.test.tsx` extension.

 Note: RTL currently supports a workaround for async or suspended components by using Suspense.
-Use the helper function `suspenseRender`, located in `src/testUtils.tsx`.
+Use the helper function `suspenseRender`, located in `/testUtils.tsx`.
 When testing async or suspended components, use `await findByTestId` rather than `getByTestId` and equivalent functions.
 Error messages concerning uncached promises and async/await not being supported can be ignored.

 Run unit and component tests with: